 Horse trainers recommend that stalls are 12' x 12' to give the horse adequate 'living space."
 Some of our customers have been comfortable with smaller 10' x 10' stalls.
-"If you decide to go with a smaller stall, just be mindful that your horse may get a little frustrated and possibly start misbehaving in a space that's a little too tight," advises Rosita, from Graber.
+"If you decide to go with a smaller stall, just be mindful that your horse may get a little frustrated and possibly start misbehaving in a space that's a little too tight," advises Graber customer service.

 Step 3: Customize it and Make it Your Own

 For many of our customers, this is the fun part.

 Now that functional points in planning your horse barn are done, you can consider the choices you have in the appearance.